 An article on US News, just in time for Valentine’s Day, reminds us that doing things too much without your spouse could put a strain on the marriage.
 Whoda thunkit?
 MMORPG giant WoW was singled out in the piece but other MMOs were named the culprit as well.
 The article covers a study done on 349 couples where at least one spouse games online.

-, “The results confirmed what Neil Lundberg, one of the study’s authors, already suspected: “Gaming widows,” spouses who lose the attention of their significant other to gaming, aren’t happy with their marriages.”
+According to US News, “The results confirmed what Neil Lundberg, one of the study’s authors, already suspected: “Gaming widows,” spouses who lose the attention of their significant other to gaming, aren’t happy with their marriages.”

 Fill in the word “gaming” in that sentence with anything else and you get the same result- gambling, cheating, eating, watching football, picking their nose…